 If you ask me, Furahiday is one of the best days for me here at BRCK.
 It is a day where everyone gets a hands-on experience with users of the Moja Free WiFi out in the field.
 This is a learning experience for many of us.
 This quarter’s aim was to interact with users, commuters, drivers, and touts, know their frustrations, and tell new users about Moja Free WiFi.

 Each team comprised two individuals whose job was to interview commuters, drivers, and touts and also ensure that the devices in the matatus were online.

 Conducting user interviews is no easy task; it requires patience and discipline.
 Seeing people from BRCK interviewing users is a humbling experience.

 I have previously learnt that the key to getting good user feedback is approaching the interview in a relaxed manner.
 This makes the interviewee feel more comfortable relating with you.
 Creating that rapport allows an easier communication flow with the interviewee.

-I met Simon, a driver with a 16 year old son who is still in high school.
-Simon was frustrated, he felt like he was not living up to his expectations, in terms of providing for his family.
+I met Simon, a driver with a 16-year-old son who is still in high school.
+Simon was frustrated.
+He felt like he was not living up to his expectations in terms of providing for his family.
 He earns a meager salary as a driver and has to work two jobs in order to provide for his family.
-He knows his son would benefit immensely from being able to research on school projects if he had internet access, but he is not able to afford that.
+He knows his son would benefit immensely from being able to do research on school projects if he had internet access, but he is not able to afford that.
 I couldn’t help but try to figure out ways in which free access of internet, even in public spaces, can help optimize their lives.
-At the end of the day the question that kept ringing in my head was “What is lacking? ”..
+At the end of the day the question that kept ringing in my head was “What is lacking?”
 I think that’s a good starting point!

 The Big Takeaway